You are here: Infothek - How can you lower your blood pressure?

 • Angiotensin receptor blockers (ARBs)

-In most patients, treatment is started directly with a combination of two drug classes, preferably combined in a single pill.
+For most patients, treatment is started right away with a combination of two drug classes, preferably combined in a single pill.

-Monotherapy, meaning treatment with only one drug class, should only be used for stage 1 hypertension or selected patients (e.g., very advanced age).
+Monotherapy that is, treatment with only one drug class should be used only for grade 1 hypertension or selected patients (e.g. very advanced age).
 As long as the target blood pressure is not reached, medication should be intensified.
-A triple combination therapy is also conceivable.
+A triple combination therapy may also be considered.

-The final treatment decision is up to your doctor.
+The final treatment decision is up to your treating physician.

 For more information, see our article on high blood pressure medications.